systerel/S2OPC/README.md

     - DeleteNodes service
       If compiled with S2OPC_NODE_DELETE_CHILD_NODES (option set by default), the child nodes of the deleted node will be recursively deleted.
 The DeleteNodes permission on child nodes will not be considered: only the permission on root node will be considered.
       If compiled with S2OPC_NODE_DELETE_ORGANIZES_CHILD_NODES (option set by default), Organizes reference will be considered when regarding for child nodes.
+  - Only if compiled with S2OPC_HAS_AUDITING set to 1: limited Auditing support (audit security event types)
   - Python wrapper PyS2OPC for a server: see  `src/ClientServer/frontend/pys2opc/README.md`

 ### Current status